mmkal/ts/packages/expect-type/readme.md

 Similar to Jest's `expect`, but with type-awareness.
 Gives you access to a number of type-matchers that let you make assertions about the form of a reference or generic type parameter.

-It can be used in your existing test files - or any other type-checked file you'd like.
+It can be used in your existing test files - or any other type-checked file you'd like - it's built into existing tooling with no dependencies.
+No extra build step, cli tool, IDE extension, or lint plugin is needed.
+Just import the function and start writing tests.
+Failures will be at compile time - they'll appear in your IDE and when you run `tsc`.

 ##### Example